 Autism Spectrum Disorder (ASD)

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that may have some genetic component.
-Affected kids may have impairment in social communication, repetitive behavior, and sometimes developmental delays.
-The diagnosis occurs very early, usually by the time the child is around 2 years old.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder.
+Affected kids have impaired social communication, repetitive behavior, developmental delays, and other symptoms.
+The diagnosis is done at early childhood.

 Reprogrammed in the lab using Sendai Vectors